ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Editor's note: Replace the ead\_label above with the TBD value registered for EAD_CRED_BY_VALUE in {{iana-edhoc-ead}}.

-In the EDHOC reverse message flow this EAD item can be applied for better control of the use of credential by value.
-Note that in the reverse flow both C and RS may recover from error code 3, but at the cost of more round trips which can be avoided by using the EAD item.
+In the EDHOC reverse message flow, this EAD item can be employed for better control of the use of credential by value.
+Note that, in the reverse message flow, both C and RS are able to recover from error code 3, but at the cost of more round trips that can be avoided by using this EAD item.
+That is:

-* In case the ACE Client / EDHOC Responder sends a credential by reference in message_2 and receives a code 3 error message, then it can trigger a new EDHOC session and send credential by value this time.
+* The first case consists in the ACE Client / EDHOC Responder that sends its credential by reference in message_2 and receives an error message with error code 3 as a reply.
+After that, the ACE Client / EDHOC Responder can trigger a new EDHOC session and send its credential by value.

-* In case the ACE Resource Server / EDHOC Initiator sends a credential by reference in message_3 and receives a code 3 error message, then since the RS has authenticated C, it can store the authentication credential of C, and in the next session with C, the RS can send its credential by value.
+* The second case consists in the ACE Resource Server / EDHOC Initiator that sends a credential by reference in message_3 and receives an error message with error code 3 as a reply.
+After that, since the the ACE Resource Server / EDHOC Initiator has authenticated C, it can store the authentication credential of C and send its own credential by value in the next EDHOC session with C.

 # Secure Communication with AS # {#secure-comm-as}